-If it is not certain that the person has family, friends, or others around them that they can talk to, then it may be a good idea to encourage the person to seek professional support.
-This can, for example, mean contacting a counsellor, psychologist or psychiatrist.
-Maybe it is you who is the close person that the person turns to?
-Listening and trying to understand how the other person feels is in itself a good support, but if you feel that what you can do is not enough or feel that it is too difficult to handle, it can also be good here to encourage the person to seek professional support.
+Listening and trying to understand how the other person feels is in itself good support.
+However, if you feel that what you can do is not enough or feel that it is too difficult to handle, it can also be good here to encourage the person to seek professional support.

 People with mental illness can, for various reasons, find it difficult to seek help themselves.
-You can then be a support by providing contact information, help to call, and perhaps accompany to a possible emergency visit.
-Once the person has a healthcare contact, it is important to try to transfer the responsibility to those with professional training.
+You can then support them by providing contact information, help to call, and perhaps accompanying them to a possible emergency visit.
+Once the person has a healthcare contact, it is important to try to relieve the responsibility to those with professional training.

 Some important things to keep in mind:

 - Dare to ask how someone is feeling!
 Asking and listening to the answer can be the most important help.